-Managing Lupus with the Paleo Diet
+How Can the Paleo Diet Help?

 Many people have turned to the Paleo diet to prevent symptoms and heal their bodies.
 A 2015 article in US News noted that “people with autoimmune conditions are at risk for vitamin, mineral and omega-3 fatty acid deficiencies, [so] there’s an added diet emphasis on nutrient-dense foods.”

-Managing Lupus with the Ketogenic Diet
+Can the Ketogenic Diet Help?

-A 2006 study by the National Center for Biotechnology Information noted the positive effect of the Ketogenic Diet on illnesses such as Alzheimer’s, Parkinson’s and Epilepsy.
-Despite the lack of scientific studies regarding the relationship between the Ketogenic Diet and lupus specifically, people have given positive feedback on the way that the Ketogenic Diet has helped them manage many symptoms from joint pain and mental health to swelling and rash.
+A 2006 study by the National Center for Biotechnology Information noted the positive effect of the ketogenic diet on illnesses such as Alzheimer’s, Parkinson’s and Epilepsy.
+Despite the lack of scientific studies regarding the relationship between the ketogenic diet and lupus specifically, people have given positive feedback on the way that the ketogenic diet has helped them manage many symptoms from joint pain and mental health to swelling and rash.

 Before beginning any extreme diet to manage the symptoms of lupus, be sure to consult with your primary care physician.
-While they will most likely support your removal of inflammatory foods from your diet, they will also recommend that you stay in regular contact with them regarding your progress.

 Are you considering trying the ketogenic or Paleo diet to help fight fatigue from lupus?
 Factor offers home-delivered, dietitian-approved keto and Paleo meal options!
 Learn more here.